 When we reached the destination at around 6:00 PM, we observed that the expansion of Anjo World Theme Park is still ongoing but it has already been open to the public for family entertainment quite some time now.

 There are adventure rides such as Viking, Drop Tower, Space Shuttle, Golden Carousel, Boomerang (the scariest ride for me), Hip Hop, and many more.
-What amazed me is that this is more likely similar with the Star City in Manila where I experienced a few of its crazy rides (I wouldn’t dare to ride them again).
+What amazed me is that this is more likely similar to the Star City in Manila where I experienced a few of its crazy rides (I wouldn’t dare to ride them again).
 We explored the area and discovered that they got souvenir shops, food court, coffee shops, fast food, major restaurants, grocery stores, retail shops, and other activities on special occasions like live shows.

 We made our way to the entrance of Anjo World and immediately paid the ticket price for Snow World access which is Php350 per head (fixed price for both adults or kids) with free use of their winter jacket.